rogeruiz/tick/README.md

 [tick-releases]: https://github.com/rogeruiz/tick/releases "The releases for this repo"

+### Supported platforms

+Tick has been used daily by me on different platforms such as macOS, Ubuntu, and Arch.
+While it hasn't been tested on other platforms such as Windows, patches are welcome to add tests for this.

 ### Compiling Tick from source

 The steps are pretty straight-forward as long as you are within the realm of